-In 1966, Philadelphia-area advertising executive and entrepreneur Standish Forde Hansell was finishing renovations to a 50-year-old country estate house he’d purchased on what had been the Brice Farm in Bensalem, Bucks County.
-His plan was to open a retirement community, where gentlemen of means could continue a pastoral lifestyle and live and grin into their golden years.
-Instead, on the advice of a few trusted friends (and, according to one account, outspoken actor/director Orson Welles), he turned his 46-acre property into one of the very first non-hospital facilities in Pennsylvania to treat alcoholism.
+In 1966, Philadelphia-area advertising executive and entrepreneur Standish Forde Hansell was completing renovations on a 50-year-old country estate house on a 44-acre property he had purchased in Bucks County.
+His plan was to open a retirement community where gentlemen of means could continue a pastoral lifestyle and “live and grin” into their golden years.
+Instead, on the advice of a few trusted friends, he turned the property into one of the first non-hospital facilities in Pennsylvania to treat alcoholism.

-Mr. Hansell believed in his heart that there was a tremendous need in the region for a nonprofit to help the many people that were suffering.
-The often whimsical Hansell kept the Livengrin name.
+Mr. Hansell believed that there was a tremendous need in the region for a nonprofit to help the many people that were suffering from the disease of alcoholism.
+The “Livengrin” name was still appropriate.

-Throughout the 1970s, Livengrin Foundation built its reputation as a trailblazer, launching numerous innovative programs such as its Family Education Program and extensive Aftercare and Outpatient Services.
+Throughout the 1970s, Livengrin Foundation built its reputation as a trailblazer, launching numerous innovative resources such as family counseling and extensive aftercare and outpatient services.

 Standish Forde Hansell died in February 1983, having seen his beloved organization become a successful, nationally recognized provider of treatment services to male and female alcoholics and their families.

-In 1966, with the belief that he and his colleagues were making a positive contribution to the community and the public, Standish Hansell planted the seeds of what was to become a caring, professional, and progressive organization that has helped more than 125,000 patients and families struggling with the disease of addiction to find help, hope, and healing.
+In 1966, with the belief that he and his colleagues were making a positive contribution to the community, Standish Hansell planted the seeds of what was to become a caring, professional, and progressive organization that has helped more than 125,000 patients and families struggling with the disease of addiction find help, hope, and healing.

 Livengrin offers a solution.
 Not all drug and alcohol rehab centers are created equal.
 Clients detox from alcohol and go through withdrawal from heroin safely.
 Get drug counseling and family counseling at Livengrin.